 In addition to need-based financial aid, many colleges offer merit scholarships to strong applicants.
 These merit scholarships are also great, because they don’t need to be paid back.
 Merit scholarships can range from a few thousand dollars to full tuition, room, and board!

-Take out Private Student Loans
+Private Student Loans

-As a last resort, you can consider private student loans.
+Private student loans are loans that are offered by private financial companies, as opposed to the government.
 The best advice is to compare different loan rates and repayment terms.
 By comparing different options, you will be able to find the best private loan solution for your situation.

-Remember that you are responsible for paying back all student loans–private and Federal.
+Remember that you are responsible for paying back all student loans–both private and federal.
 As a rule of thumb, you should try to keep your total loan amount at or below your anticipated post-graduate earnings.
 So if you expect to make $50,000 per year, you should not take out more than $50,000 in total student loans over four years.